Fergus Falls, Minnesota: 21st century

-Fergus Falls features many different parks (tallgrass prairie and eastern woodlands), stores, and other tourist attractions.
+Fergus Falls features different parks, including tallgrass prairie and eastern woodlands, stores, and other tourist attractions.
 The Union Avenue Bridge spans the Otter Tail River, and was reconstructed in 2004.
 Just below the bridge is part of scenic River Walk Park, which spans about a mile of the river.
 The part nearest the Union Avenue Bridge was redone along with the bridge.
 The town hall was modeled after Independence Hall in Philadelphia.
 Its west wing housed the city fire station until the 1970s.
 Other points of interest include the county museum, Lake Alice, George B. Wright Park, Pebble Lake Golf Course, and Veteran's Memorial Park.
 Arts in Fergus Falls are booming with a community theater program downtown.
 Many local and professional artists perform at A Center for the Arts.

 The city also lends its name to the song "Fergus Falls" by the band Field Report on its 2012 self-titled album.